umbraco/UmbracoDocs/Contribute/index.md

 ## Multi version documentation

-With the introduction every new version of Umbraco new features are introduced.
+With the introduction of every new version of Umbraco, new features are introduced.
 This means that not every document will work for your possibly older version.

-Therefor we introduced 2 different mechanisms.
+Therefore we introduced 2 different mechanisms.

 1. the [YAML meta data describing](adding-metadata.md) `versionFrom` and `versionTo`.
 2. the possibility [to add multiple files about the same topic](file-naming-conventions.md)